-Subject Name: PREDICTIVE ANALYTICS L-T-P [4-0-0] Subject Code: BMBIE0323Applicable in Department: MBA I Pre-requisite of Subject: Understanding the fundamentals of Business Statistics.
-Course Objective : The objective of this course is to teach students about various application would be able to understand the future trend and solve business problems.
-The course also a students about the Predictive analytics processes so that they become capable of understant future business trend from business data using various tools and techniques.
-Course Outcomes (CO) aims to develop an understanding ir Course outcome: After completion of this course students will be able to: Bloom's Knowledge Level (KL) CO1 Understand the Concepts and Significance of Predictive Analytics and Linear Regress sion (Understanding) CO2 Familiarize with Tools, Environment, and Data Modeling Techniques in Predictive Ar nalytics (Understanding) CO3 Apply Predictive Modeling Concepts in Business Contexts (Applying) CO3Apply Predictive Modeling Concepts in Business ContextsCO4Analyze Data and Apply Regression Techniques (Applying) (Analyzing)
+Subject Name: PREDICTIVE ANALYTICS L-T-P [4-0-0]

+Subject Code: BMBIE0323 Applicable in Department: MBA IEV

+Pre-requisite of Subject: Understanding the fundamentals of Business Statistics.

+Course Objective: The objective of this course is to teach students about various applications of Predictive analytics so that they would be able to understand the future trend and solve business problems.
+The course also aims to develop an understanding in students about the Predictive analytics processes so that they become capable of understanding, analyzing, and predicting the future business trend from business data using various tools and techniques.

+Course e outcome: After completion of this course students will be able to: Bloom's Knowledge Level (KL) CO1 Understand the Concepts and Significance of Predictive Analytics and Linear Regression (Understanding) CO2 Familiarize with Tools, Environment, and Data Modeling Techniques in Predictive Analytics (Understanding) CO3 Apply Predictive Modeling Concepts in Business Contexts (Applying) CO4 Analyze Data and Apply Regression Techniques (Analyzing) CO5 Explore Time Series Forecasting and Supervised/Unsupervised Learning (Evaluating)